UtilKit/nestjs-minio-backend/README.md

 - 📝 Automatic Swagger documentation
 - ✅ Built-in validation
 - 🔄 Seamless MongoDB integration
-- 🤖 Automatic presigned URL generation even for raw QueryBuilder objects (bucket names are auto-detected from your MinIO config)
+- 🤖 Automatic presigned URL generation even for raw QueryBuilder objects (only for strings starting with `minio://`)
 - 🎯 Type safety with TypeScript
 - 🧩 Optional Mongoose dependency (install `@nestjs/mongoose` only if you plan to use `@FileSchemaField`)